unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ## Installing a Custom Gateway Application

-There are a couple of ways you can install your app onto a gateway with Gateway Engine.
+There are a couple ways you can install your app onto a gateway with Gateway Engine.

 ### Custom Release Packaging